Observability and monitoring are two interrelated but different topics. This post explains the key differences between Observability vs. Monitoring.

 Limited vs. Sustainable

-A better product can be produced by using observability as a sustainable alternative to monitoring operational insights, improved incident management, and quality control.
+Observability can be used to produce a better product as a sustainable alternative to monitoring operational insights, improved incident management, and quality control.
 It aids in securing practical insights for quicker feedback loops and better decision-making.

 In the context of observability v/s monitoring, Monitoring is limited, while Observability is sustainable.

 In monitoring, you focus on setting up key rules and KPIs that need to be tracked.
-This makes monitoring a single plane as it can only alert you if there is an issue, you cannot map out the origin of the problem.
-The key assumption in setting up monitoring is that you’re able to predict what kinds of problems you’ll encounter before they occur.
+This makes monitoring a single plane as it can only alert you if there is an issue; you cannot map out the origin of the problem.
+The key assumption in setting up monitoring is that you’re able to predict what kinds of issues you’ll encounter before they occur.

 On the other hand, Observability shows you the problem and lets you understand why there is an error or issue.
-It lets you traverse the different scenarios and reach the case of the problem, making it easier for teams to understand and troubleshoot.
+It enables you to explore various scenarios and identify the root of the problem, making it easier for teams to understand and troubleshoot.

 Monitoring methods are single plane, while observability is a Traversable map.